 Are black tents hotter?

-Yes, black tents do get hotter quickly when positioned in the sun and therefore are best for camping in the cooler seasons.
-The color black absorbs much more light and therefore heat from the sun than white will.
+Yes, black tents get hotter quickly when positioned in the sun and therefore are best for camping in the cooler seasons.
+The color black absorbs much more light and heat from the sun than white will.

-Are blackout tents good for winter?
+Are blackout tents suitable for winter?

 How do you blackout the inside of a tent?

-A good idea is to use a blackout liner in the tent.
+The good idea is to use a blackout liner in the tent.
 The first and most effective strategy for darkening is to use a liner inside the tent to block out the sun.
 Clip or wrap your tarp or blankets around your poles all along the walls to block the sun.
 Avoid blocking windows or vents if you still want air to circulate.

 What features to keep in mind when choosing a blackout tent?

-- Electric port: Electric ports are also crucial things if you wish to camp with luxury.
+- Electric port: Electric ports are also crucial if you wish to camp with luxury.
 In this case, you have to go to a tent that belongs to an E-port.
-You will be able to use the electric cord inside of your tent without opening any of its elements.
+You will be able to use the electric cord inside your tent without opening any of its elements.

 The extra protection offered by the Crua Duo further enhances the Crua Culla Cocoon’s legendary blackout levels, noise reduction, and temperature regulation features.

 You get to enjoy the best night’s sleep that you’ve had in the wild, ever.
-So good, that you might need to set the alarm on your phone, so you don’t miss the sunrise.
+So good that you might need to set the alarm on your phone so you don’t miss the sunrise.

 Give yourself comfort with spacious rooms and good height.
 Leave your bags in the entrance without fearing the damp thanks to the porch.
 An end to the stress of leaving thanks to the Easy folding system.